shawnyeager/trustindex/BOOTSTRAP.md

-# BOOTSTRAP.md — Codex Bootstrap Playbook
+# BOOTSTRAP.md — Codex Bootstrap Playbook (with UI Specs)

-> Purpose: Give Codex (and humans) everything needed to spin up the Global Trust Index (GTI) project from zero to a working MVP.
+> Purpose: Give Codex (and humans) everything needed to spin up the Global Trust Index (GTI) from zero to an MVP — including backend, ETL, API, **and** UI wireframes.

 ---

 ## 0) Quickstart Summary

 **Goal (Day 1):**
-- Stand up the repo, database, and a minimal API that serves mock GTI scores for 5 countries.
+- Stand up the repo, database, and a minimal API that serves GTI (proxy) scores for 5 countries.
-- Land first ETL job that ingests TI CPI (open CSV) into Postgres and exposes it via `/api/score?year=YYYY&trust_type=proxy`.
+- Land first ETL job that ingests TI CPI into Postgres and exposes it via `/api/score?year=YYYY&trust_type=proxy`.

 **One command:**
 ```bash